-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will increase by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are a few reasons why these positions are increasing so rapidly.
-One is homeowners tapping into government rebates to upgrade to more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction houses.
+There are several reasons why these careers are growing so quickly.
+One is homeowners taking advantage of government rebates to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot home market and a house shortage that’s driven a bump in new construction houses.

-A HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who fixes, installs and maintains heating and cooling units.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners